Shredmetal/llmtest/readme.md

 # llmtest

 A semantic testing framework for LLM applications that uses LLMs to validate semantic equivalence in test outputs.
+Built with clean architecture principles and designed for CI/CD integration.

 ## Why llmtest?

-Testing LLM applications is hard because:
+Testing LLM applications is challenging because:
 - Outputs are non-deterministic
 - Semantic meaning matters more than exact matches
 - Traditional testing approaches don't work well

-llmtest solves this by using LLMs themselves to evaluate semantic equivalence, providing a natural and effective way to test LLM applications.
+- Integration into CI/CD pipelines is complex

+llmtest solves these challenges by:
+- Using LLMs to evaluate semantic equivalence
+- Providing a clean, maintainable testing framework
+- Offering simple CI/CD integration
+- Supporting multiple LLM providers

 Imagine this (well you don't have to imagine, this is the test package actually doing its job):